superannotateai/superannotate-python-sdk/README.md

 ## Questions and Issues

-For questions and issues please use this repo's issue tracker on Github.
+For questions and issues please use this repo's issue tracker on GitHub.